International-GNSS-Service/SLM/README.md

 8. Authenticated RESTful api for updating site log data.
 9. Full access to the historical record.
 10. Visualizations of networks and site information.
+11. Configurable data validation that goes above and beyond schema validation.
+12. Image and file attachments to sites.
-11. A no-fork extensible architecture that allows organizations to modify out-of-the box behavior with plugins.
+13. A no-fork extensible architecture that allows organizations to modify out-of-the box behavior with plugins.

 This code base has reached beta-maturity but is still undergoing rapid development.
 Check back soon